OdeliaTamar/Pizza_store_web_app-react-spring/README.md

 - **New Order**: Users can select ingredients and add pizzas to their cart.
 - **Cart**: Users can view, edit, and delete pizzas in their cart.
 The total price of the pizzas is automatically calculated.
 - **Client Information**: Users fill out their personal details before submitting an order.
-- **Order Confirmation**: After submitting an order, users receive a confirmation with an Order ID, which includes both letters and numbers, for example: `Order ID: a59f1ad5-1b2c-4ee7-bcdc-00f8b3ca881e`.
+- **Order Confirmation**: After submitting an order, users receive a confirmation with an Order ID.
 - **Old Order**: Users can retrieve their previous orders by entering the Order ID.

 #### Technologies Used